FKBecerra/Embedded_Systems/README.md

 # Embedded Systems
- This repository will be used for code testing and research in embedded software development
+ My personal repository for code testing and research in embedded systems development